 There are two types of Federal Stafford Loans:

-Students may qualify for either of the above types of Stafford Loans, or a combination of the above, and must be enrolled for a minimum of six credits per semester.
+Students may qualify for either of the above types of Stafford Loans, or a combination of the above.
+To be eligible for the Stafford Loans, students must be enrolled for a minimum of six credits per semester.

-To receive student loan funds at Hagerstown Community College, you must complete these 3 easy steps.
-You will not receive loan funds if you do not complete ALL 3 steps listed below.
+To receive student loan funds at Hagerstown Community College, you must complete these three steps.
+You will not receive loan funds if you do not complete ALL three steps listed below:

-3. Sign the HCC Award Notification, printed from WebAdvisor, and return it to the Student Financial Aid Office.
-Your Award Notification will be available on WebAdvisor once your loan has been processed.
-On WebAdvisor, click on Award Letter and print the award notification.
-Make any adjustments to your aid by correcting the award notification (decrease loan amounts, etc.) and submit to the Financial Aid Office.
-Your aid will not be disbursed until the Award Notification is returned to our office.
+- Sign the HCC Financial Aid Award Letter.
+Your Award Letter will be available on WebAdvisor once your loan has been processed.
+On WebAdvisor click on Financial Aid Award Letter and print.
+Make any adjustments to your aid by correcting the award letter (decrease loan amounts, etc.) and submit to the Financial Aid Office.

 To track the progress of your current Federal Direct Stafford Loan go to Federal Student Loan Servicing.

 To track your Federal Financial Aid history go to the National Student Loan Data System .

 For information about repaying your Student Loans that you can print for reference later, go to the Quick Reference Guide on Repaying Student Loans .

 Parent loans are designed for parents who want to borrow to help pay for their dependent children’s educational expenses.
 Parent borrowers generally must begin repaying the principal and interest within 60 days after the loan is completely disbursed.